-The largest files on your website will likely be images.
+The largest files on your website will probably be images.
 So if you use lots of images, you'll need to plan accordingly.

 Many shared hosting providers offer unlimited storage, but there are restrictions.
 There are terms attached to this unlimited storage.
 Most shared hosts have provisions stating you can only store the files necessary for your website to function within this unlimited storage.
-This generally does not include the use of video files, as video files are far too large for shared hosts to accommodate.
-Additionally, many hosts prohibit the use of unlimited storage for things like file-sharing websites (Dropbox.com, iCloud, and similar things).
+This rarely includes the use of video files, as video files are far too large for shared hosts to accommodate.
+Many hosts prohibit the use of unlimited storage for things like file-sharing websites (Dropbox.com, iCloud, and similar things).
 You cannot use your website as an unlimited store of personal data.
 You also cannot use unlimited storage for large archives (things like giant photo galleries or a stock image website).
 If you want to host video or lots of large documents for download, you'll need to look into options other than a shared hosting provider.

 Always check with the hosting provider to see what types of files you're allowed to host there.

-If you do need to host things like large image galleries, file downloads, or videos, you're better off selecting a VPS/Cloud solution where you have the dedicated resources to store and serve whatever content you want.
-Additionally, you could look into using other services such as Dropbox or YouTube to store your files/videos, and have your website link to those other providers for these types of things.
+If you need to host things like large image galleries, file downloads, or videos, you're better off selecting a VPS/Cloud solution where you have the dedicated resources to store and serve whatever content you want.
+You could look into using other services such as Dropbox or YouTube to store your files/videos, and have your website link to those other providers for these types of things.